 What is Google indexing?

 Indexing is the process Google uses to place search results in a certain order depending on what a user is looking for.
 If your website is optimised using correct SEO practices, then there is a higher possibility for your website to be found in the SERPs.
 Until now, websites have been prioritised by how well they are optimised for a desktop computer.
-However, now Google has announced that it will be indexing its search results based on whether a website has been optimised for mobile devices by September 2020.
+However, Google announced that it will be indexing its search results based on whether a website has been optimised for mobile devices by September 2020.
+This date has now changed to March 2021 due to the COVID-19 pandemic.
 However, this isn’t breaking news as the search engine has said that over 70% of sites are already being indexed in this way.

 The rise of mobile has been a global phenomenon, and it has become the number one way of how we receive information on a daily basis.
 Being the tech giant Google is, it’s no surprise that it foresaw this trend.
 In fact, it has been working on rolling this out for almost five years, with the process beginning in 2016!